ViktorHadzhiyanev/Valentines-Day-Quiz/README.md

 - Confetti and music triggered when both partners answer correctly.
 - Motivational messages displayed if not all answers are correct or if only one partner answers.
 - Real-time feedback on the correctness of answers.
+- Automatic scroll to the top to show the result when there are many questions.

 ## How It Works

-1. Users begin answering a series of questions, each with only one possible answers.
+1. Users begin answering a series of questions, each with one possible answers.
-2. Once both partners have answered all the questions:
-   - If partner answer correctly, confetti and music are triggered.
+2. If partner answer correctly, confetti and music are triggered.
-   - If not all answers are correct, a motivational message is displayed to encourage partner to try again.
+3. If not all answers are correct, a motivational message is displayed to encourage partner to try again.
-3. The confetti and music indicate that partner have answered correctly and completed the quiz.
+4. The confetti and music only indicate if partner have answered all correctly and completed the quiz.

 ## Screenshot